36095/animes/README.md

 # Readme
-Personal repo created to track some anime I'm watching
+Personal repo created to track some anime I'm watching.